4 Stages to Use Voice of Customer Data to Improve the Customer Journey

 Why the gap exists and what it costs

-The companies that have closed the gap operate on a different model.
-VoC data flows into journey work continuously, journey changes get measured in subsequent VoC data, and the whole loop runs on a weekly or monthly cadence rather than annually.
+The companies that have closed the gap run a different model: VoC data flows into journey work continuously, journey changes get measured in subsequent VoC data, and the loop runs weekly or monthly rather than annually.
+It has four stages.

 Stage 1: Anchor VoC data to journey stages